stata2r/stata2r.github.io/src/extras/README.md

 ## collapse: Extra convenience functions and super fast aggregations

 p>Sure, we've gone on and on about how fast `data.table` is compared to just about everything else.
 But there is another R package that can boast even faster computation times for certain grouped calculations and transformations, and that's <a href = "https://sebkrantz.github.io/collapse/index.html" >collapse</a>.
 The `collapse` package doesn't try to do everything that `data.table` does.
-But the two <span ><a href="https://sebkrantz.github.io/collapse/articles/collapse_and_data.table.html">play very well together</a></span> and the former offers some convenience functions like `descr` and `collap`, which essentially mimic the equivalent functions in Stata and might be particularly appealing to readers of this guide.
+But the two <a href="https://sebkrantz.github.io/collapse/articles/collapse_and_data.table.html">play very well together</a> and the former offers some convenience functions like `descr` and `collap`, which essentially mimic the equivalent functions in Stata and might be particularly appealing to readers of this guide.
 (P.S.
 If you'd like to load `data.table` and `collapse` at the same time, plus some other high-performance packages, check out the <a href = "https://sebkrantz.github.io/fastverse/index.html" >fastverse</a>.)